 iPad Pro 12.9 (2018): Second-gen Apple Pencil

 It feels more natural to sketch with this Apple Pencil than the previous version and it comes with handy gestures controls.
-We could switch brushes in Procreate by tapping on the flat side of the Pencil and wake the iPad screen by double tapping on the display.
+We could switch brushes in Procreate by tapping on the flat side of the Pencil and wake the iPad screen by tapping on the display.
 It lends itself to be an artist’s tool more so than the original Pencil, even if the levels of pressure and tilt shading feel similar to the first Apple Pencil.

 We also finally have a spot to carry the new Apple Pencil when it’s not in use.
-It magicantically attaches to the frame of the iPad Pro, which also happens to be how it charges.
+It magnetically attaches to the frame of the iPad Pro, which also happens to be how it charges.
 Gone is the need to stick it in the Lightning port for awkward charging to recharge the Pencil.
 Apple gave us the Apple Pencil wireless charging and a strong, magnetic spot to put it.
-It’s the most convincing reason to upgrade to the new Pro over any other iPad.
+It’s a convincing reason to upgrade to the new Pro over any other iPad.

 iPad Pro 12.9 (2018): Power and performance